 Becoming a work at home mum (or WAHM) is a goal for a lot of mums.
 Traditional jobs often lack the flexibility that parents need to be there for their children and childcare costs can outweigh the benefits of working outside the home.
-For me, becoming a work at home mum seemed quite a natural step as my mum was a work at home mum.
+When I became a work at home mum it seemed quite a natural step, as my mum was a work at home mum.
 She wasn’t self employed but the solicitor she worked for as a legal secretary was progressive enough to let her take her typing away and do it from home.
 She was a bit like an early virtual assistant before we had all the tech to make it easier.
 Twice every week she would travel to and from the office carrying massive laundry bags full of files.
+Luckily my work at home mum life is a bit simpler.

 My Employment History